FNSS Pars: Design

-FNSS Pars 8x8 at the IDEF 2019.
+Front view of FNSS Pars 8x8.

 The baseline Pars has a hull consisting of a steel armour.

 The driver and commander are seated in a cockpit at the front of the vehicle.
 Each has a single-piece roof hatch that opens to the side.
 Both have access to flat-panel displays, on which all relevant information is shown.
 The seating arrangement depends on the role but the troops are normally seated on individual seats down each side of the hull facing inwards.
 These shock-absorbing seats are fitted with five-point seatbelts as standard.
 A large ramp fitted at the rear section will be used for entry and exit of troops.